Easy Cheese Rotel Dip Recipe (2 Ingredients Only!)

 bowl of rotel dip beside tortilla chips

-Tips for Making and Storing Rotel Cheese Dip
+Tips for Making and Serving Rotel Cheese Dip

 • Make in the microwave.
 Place all the ingredients in a microwave-safe bowl.
 Cover the bowl and heat on high for 4 minutes.
 Remove from the microwave carefully; it will be hot.
 Stir well.
 Heat for one additional minute and stir.
 Continue heating in 1-minute increments until the cheese melts.

 • Make in a slow cooker.
-Spray the insert of the slow cooker with oil to help keep the cheese from sticking.
+Spray the slow cooker insert with oil to help keep the cheese from sticking.
 Put all the ingredients in the slow cooker and set it on low for 2 hours.
 Cover and stir after an hour.
 This nacho cheese dip has the perfect consistency when made in your crockpot.

 • Serve hot.
 Keep the queso dip warm by using a mini slow cooker set to warm setting or a fondue set.